United States · tool

 Waipio Valley Lookout & Beach

 Gaze into the 'Valley of the Kings,' a sacred and historically significant valley with dramatic cliffs and a black sand beach.
-While access into the valley is restricted and requires a 4WD or guided tour, the lookout provides breathtaking panoramic views.
+Access to the valley floor is restricted, but the lookout offers breathtaking views.

 - •Waipio Valley Lookout

-- •Black sand beach (accessible via guided tour or strenuous hike)
+- •Black sand beach (accessible via steep 4WD road or guided tour)

 Akaka Falls State Park